JBHighHair/pg_timetable_gui/README.md

 ## Features
 - Create/update/delete chains and tasks
 - Change task order
+- Run chains on demand
+- Display execution history and duration
 - Supports user and LDAP logins
 - Syntax highlighting of SQL, command line and JSON parameters
-- Displays execultion log and duration
 - Supports all BUILTIN commands as of pg_timetable 6.2.0

-## Requirements
-Working pg_timetable scheduler version 6.2.0 and above running on PostgreSQL.

 ## Compling pg_timetable_gui
 You will require Lazarus https://www.lazarus-ide.org/ to compile the binary.